aristanetworks/avd-workshops/workshops/cicd-basics.md

 ![Actions](assets/images/actions-dev.png)

-Since this is a development branch we are only testing for valid variable files and that AVD can successfully build our configurations.
+Since this is a development branch, we are only testing for valid variable files so that AVD can successfully build our configurations.
 We can run one more example before deploying to production.
-You may notice the test configuration only initiated for site 1 and was skipped for site 2 (no changes).
+You may notice the test configuration step was only initiated for site 1 and was skipped for site 2 (no changes).
 You can finish this example by updating the site 2 fabric services file.

 ??? "sites/site_2/group_vars/SITE2_FABRIC_SERVICES.yml"
     ```yaml